 The Assessment strategy has been designed to provide students with challenges appropriate for Masters level modules.
-The programme is assessed through a range of summative coursework including presentations, case study, assignments, and examinations.
-Formative feedback will be provided by a range of approaches coherent with the peer focused nature of the programme; it will include feedback from tutors and students
+The programme is assessed through a range of summative coursework including presentations, case study, and assignments.
+Formative feedback will be provided by a range of approaches coherent with the peer focused nature of the programme; it will include feedback from tutors and students.